z0sun/deployment5/README.md

 > Installing Software with Templates: Instead of manually going into each virtual computer to install software, we used something called data resource blocks.
 These are like ready-made software installation templates.
 With their help, as soon as our virtual computers are ready, Python (a popular programming language) and Jenkins (a tool that helps us update our applications smoothly) get installed automatically.

-> So, to sum it up: Our main.tf file gives Terraform a blueprint of our desired online space, and once Terraform reads this blueprint, it goes ahead and builds everything for us, including installing necessary software on our virtual computers.
+> So, to sum it up: Our main.tf file gives Terraform a blueprint of our desired online space, and once Terraform reads this blueprint, it goes ahead and builds everything for us, including installing the necessary software on our virtual computers.

+____